 Aroha Philanthropies is devoted to the transformative power of the arts and creativity, inspiring vitality in those over 55, joy in children and youth, and humanity in adults with mental illness.
 We believe that learning, making, and sharing art enriches everyone throughout their lifetime.
 Aroha Philanthropies works to improve the quality of life of people 55 and older by encouraging the funding, development, and proliferation of arts programs designed to enhance longer lives, and by advancing the development of professional teaching artists working with those in their encore years.
 More information is available at arohaphilanthropies.org.

-The Minnesota Conservatory for the Arts (MCA), an affiliate program of Saint Mary’s University of Minnesota, is a nonprofit community arts school offering programming in dance, music, visual art, and theater.
+The Minnesota Conservatory for the Arts (MCA), an affiliate program of Saint Mary’s University of Minnesota, is a nonprofit community arts school offering programming in dance, music, visual art, and theatre.
 Classes, lessons, workshops, and camps are offered for students of all ages from birth through older adults at the Valéncia Arts Center.
-For more information about MCA or Galleria Valéncia, visit mca.smumn.edu, email email@example.com, or call 507-453-5500.
+For more information about MCA or Galleria Valéncia, visit mca.smumn.edu, email firstname.lastname@example.org, or call 507-453-5500.

 Photo caption: Artist Linda Speltz practices watercolor painting.